manpreetkaurassi/Student_Course_Registration/README.md

-# Student Course Registration Website
+# Course Registration utility using AWS Aurora and Microservices
 The project primarily focuses on showing the integration of AWS Aurora DB, Apache Tomcat server and Java REST API using microservices..